Missouri Off-Grid Laws: An In-Depth Guide

 Unlike in many other states, Missouri allows you to use surface water.
 You can use as much water as you want.
 The only limitation is that you don’t adversely affect other water users.

 For example, you could legally divert a stream in Missouri to irrigate your crops.
-But, if diverting the stream deprived your downstream neighbors of water, it would be illegal.
+But, if diverting the stream deprives your downstream neighbors of water, it would be illegal.

-There are no laws preventing you from building water reservoirs, ponds, artificial lakes, irrigation canals, or cisterns on your property.
-The Missouri government even gives some great free resources on how to create water storage reservoirs on your property, such as this guide to creating ponds.
+No laws prevent you from building water reservoirs, ponds, artificial lakes, irrigation canals, or cisterns on your property.
+The Missouri government even gives some great free resources on creating water storage reservoirs on your property, such as this guide to creating ponds.

 Navigable Waters

-Under Missouri law, everyone has the right to use navigable streams and rivers.
-This means that you cannot prohibit people from boating on a stream that goes through or next to your property.
+Under Missouri law, everyone can use navigable streams and rivers.
+This means you cannot prohibit people from boating on a stream that goes through or next to your property.

-However, there is no law stating you have to give people access to the water from your property.
+However, no law states you have to give people access to the water from your property.
 Likewise, boaters can’t step foot on your property from the water.
 You own the low water edge.

 Well Water